christurgeon/Loki-Porfolio-Assistant/README.md

 2. Alpaca hook up for automated trading

 Goals:
+Use gRPC for C++ backend to message python backend to execute trades via Alpaca Also Alpaca can send C++ information.
 1. Provide statistics on certain trades/positions
 2. Pull lots of data and run advanced statistics
 3. Parse sites for earnings data / SEC data